Lande21/RolandeU.github.io/README.md

 ***Date : October 19th,2024 *** Grad school.....
-I got an A and i am gratefull.Happy Friday Love, May you ace the quiz tomorrow and get an A!
+I got an A and i am gratefull.Happy Saturday Love, May you ace the quiz tomorrow and get an A!
 # RolandeU.github.io

 A portfolio GitHub webpage with a few bits of my work throughout my career.
 And daily journal logs....